Here’s how one company (Sarvatra) is helping small banks to ensure Digital Payment interoperability

 - Posted by: sarvatratechnologies

-- Category: Bharat Bill Payment System, EFT Switching Services, IMPS Switching Services, Micro ATM, UPI Switching Services
+- Categories: Bharat Bill Payment System, EFT Switching Services, IMPS Switching Services, Micro ATM, UPI Switching Services

 While the rest of India’s banking sector is seeing rapid digitization, the rural banks that cannot afford RTGS or joining NFS, are at a disadvantage.
 Now, an indigenous solution seems to be at hand.